Andrea Werhun: Film work

 After publishing Modern Whore, she appeared in a short documentary film adaptation of the book, directed by Nicole Bazuin.
 An expanded edition of the book was published by Penguin Random House Canada in 2022.

 In 2023, she was a producer of Bazuin's short film Thriving: A Dissociated Reverie.

-In 2024, she served as a creative consultant on Baker's film Anora, and had an acting role in Sook-Yin Lee's film Paying for It.
+In 2024, she served as a creative consultant on Sean Baker's film Anora, and had an acting role in Sook-Yin Lee's film Paying for It.

-A feature film version of the documentary, directed by Bazuin and executive produced by Sean Baker, entered production in 2024, and premiered at the 2025 Toronto International Film Festival.
+A feature film version of the documentary, directed by Bazuin and executive produced by Baker, entered production in 2024, and premiered at the 2025 Toronto International Film Festival.